🔄

 Before you travel

-Once registered, all participants will receive pre-departure guidance and planning support, such as:
+Once registered, all participants receive pre-departure guidance and planning support, including:

 • Antigua and Chajul visitors guides